Good Samaritan Policy

-Students are sometimes reluctant in alcohol and/or drug-related emergencies to seek medical attention on behalf of themselves or another student out of fear that they (or the other student) may face sanctions for the use or possession of drugs or alcohol.
+Students are sometimes reluctant in mental health, alcohol and/or drug-related emergencies to seek medical attention on behalf of themselves or another student out of fear that they (or the other student) may face sanctions.
 This reluctance may result in potentially life-threatening situations.
 North Park seeks to reduce barriers to obtaining needed assistance and create a culture of trust, care, safety, and responsibility.

 To encourage students to obtain the help they or their fellow students need without fear of disciplinary penalty or retribution, this Good Samaritan/Medical Amnesty Policy has been adopted.
 This policy may be invoked by the person in need of assistance and by the person calling for assistance.
 Neither student will be charged with violating University policy prohibiting the use or possession of drugs or alcohol as a result of reporting alcohol and/or other drug-related emergencies to the proper authorities (9-1-1, Residence Life and Housing staff, Campus Security Officers), for the purpose of seeking medical or safety assistance.